langfuse/langfuse-docs/pages/docs/sdk/python.md

 )
 ```

-## 3. Collect (user) feedback
+## 3. Scores

-Scores are used to evaluate single executions/traces.
-They can be supplied internally through our UI or via the SDK.
-If the score relates to a specific step of the trace, the score can optionally also be attached to the observation to enable evaluating it specifically.
+[Scores](https://langfuse.com/docs/scores) are used to evaluate single executions/traces.
+They can created manually via the Langfuse UI or via the SDKs.

+If the score relates to a specific step of the trace, specify the `observationId`.

 | Parameter | Type   | Optional | Description
 | --- | --- | --- | ---